sm3222/MenuScript/README.md

 A simple Mac app to execute AppleScript directly from the menu bar.

 # Credits
-https://www.flaticon.com/free-icons/code - Icon was created by Royyan Wijaya - Flaticon
+Icon was created by Flaticon

 u/MobileCool7175 on Reddit for the idea